Senior Accredited Counsellor MA. PGCE, Fellow BACP

 Training, qualifications & experience

-I am an experienced (nearly 30 years) qualified and accredited counsellor and psychotherapist, working and living in West Yorkshire, convenient for areas such as Bingley, Bradford, Keighley, Ilkley, Saltaire, Shipley, and Skipton, with Leeds around half-an -hour away.
+I am an experienced (over 40 years) qualified and accredited counsellor and psychotherapist, working and living in West Yorkshire, convenient for areas such as Bingley, Bradford, Keighley, Ilkley, Saltaire, Shipley, and Skipton, with Leeds around half-an -hour away.

 As well as counselling and therapy, I write about ethical practice in counselling and therapy.